 - Acunetix treats vulnerabilities discovered by the OpenVAS engine and by the Acunetix engine the same way.
 It means that after you run a scan, you have a common list of web and network vulnerabilities that you can manage and remediate.

-- Acunetix is a vulnerability assessment tool and a vulnerability management tool.
+- Acunetix is a vulnerability assessment tool and a vulnerability management tool, and when integrated with OpenVAS it becomes network security assessment software.
 Just like in the case of web vulnerabilities, you can prioritize and manage your network vulnerabilities along with web vulnerabilities to proceed with further penetration testing or remediation.

 - You can manage all the vulnerabilities discovered by Acunetix using an external issue tracker, for example, Jira, Microsoft TFS, GitHub, GitLab, Bugzilla, or Mantis.
 This also includes network vulnerabilities.
 Therefore, Acunetix effectively and uniquely enables simple integration between OpenVAS and issue trackers.